gnzlbg/arithmetic_type/Readme.md

 ### Provides

-`Arithmetic<T>` where `T` models the `Arithmetic` concept is a wrapper that disables _any_ implicit conversions between `T` and other types.
+`Arithmetic<T>` where `T` models the `Arithmetic` concept is a `T` wrapper that:
+- disables _any_ implicit conversions between `T` and other types, and

-An `Arithmetic<T>` can be made opaque by passing it a unique tag as second template parameter `Arithmetic<T, unique_tag>`.
+- can be made opaque by passing it a unique tag as second template parameter `Arithmetic<T, unique_tag>`.

 ### Why is this useful?

-It let's you define opaque typedefs for arithmetic types which can be explicitly convertible to each other.
-This allows to easily specify strongly typed interfaces when Arithmetic types are involved.
+It let's you easily specify strongly typed interfaces when Arithmetic types are involved!

 ### Example 1: disabling implicit conversions